 Maybe, depending on your level of risk tolerance and financial goals.
 REITs do have a strong track record of growing dividends and long-term capital appreciation.

 Many people are interested in investing in real estate but don’t have the time or money to buy and manage properties on their own.
-If you find yourself in this situation, then REITs could be a good alternative for you.
+If you find yourself in this situation, REITs could be a suitable alternative for you.

 Interested in learning about different types of REITs?
 Check out our full review of Fundrise to learn more.